 Ms. Griffiths has over 20 years of experience in economic development in emerging economies in the artisan sector and eighteen years as a corporate high-end retail executive working collectively in over 60 countries.
-Areas of expertise include marketing, value chain development, trade, MSME enterprise development, cultural preservation, capacity building, product development, and program management.
+Areas of expertise include marketing, value chain development, trade, micro small and medium enterprise (MSME) development, cultural preservation, capacity building, product development, and program management.

 Relevant regional experience includes living in Pakistan leading marketing efforts in four value chains (including textiles), extensive work in the artisan sector in Central Asia and India, and work in the carpet sector in Afghanistan as trainer and lead in the development of a regional strategy.
 Additional relevant experience includes home furnishing trade shows in Germany (Ambiente), France (Maison & Objet), and U.K. (Decorex) as both a participant (Aid to Artisans booth), and buyer for high-end retailers like Neiman Marcus and Gump’s of San Francisco.
 Project implementation experience includes USAID, UNDP, UNESCO, World Bank, Smithsonian Institute, Ford Foundation, and Kellogg Foundation.